scrapy/scrapy/docs/topics/item-pipeline.rst

 ==============================

 Writing your own item pipeline is easy.
-Each item pipeline component is a single Python class that must define the following method:
+Each item pipeline component is a single Python class that must implement the following method:

-.. method:: process_item(spider, item)
+.. method:: process_item(item, spider)

+   This method is called for every item pipeline component and must either return a :class:`~scrapy.item.Item` (or any descendant class) object or raise a :exc:`~scrapy.exceptions.DropItem` exception.
+Dropped items are no longer processed by further pipeline components.

+   :param item: the item scraped
+   :type item: :class:`~scrapy.item.Item` object

    :param spider: the spider which scraped the item
    :type spider: :class:`~scrapy.spider.BaseSpider` object

+Additionally, they may also implement the following methods:

+.. method:: open_spider(spider)

+   This method is called when the spider is opened.

+   :param spider: the spider which was opened
+   :type spider: :class:`~scrapy.spider.BaseSpider` object

+.. method:: close_spider(spider)

+   This method is called when the spider is closed.

-   :param item: the item scraped
+   :param spider: the spider which was closed
-   :type item: :class:`~scrapy.item.Item` object
+   :type spider: :class:`~scrapy.spider.BaseSpider` object

-This method is called for every item pipeline component and must either return a :class:`~scrapy.item.Item` (or any descendant class) object or raise a :exc:`~scrapy.exceptions.DropItem` exception.
-Dropped items are no longer processed by further pipeline components.

 Item pipeline example